Designation is the leading digital design education program.

 Our co-founders met in a coffee shop in 2013 to compare ideas about how to provide the best possible education in UX and UI.
 In April 2014, we set up our first campus in a rapidly-changing part of Lincoln Park, and opened our doors to our first cohort.

-Since then, we’ve grown to become the world’s largest dedicated UX/UI design program with an unparalleled curriculum, over 500 graduates, and a staff of industry experts, all within the beautifully-designed WeWork State Street.
+Since then, we’ve grown to become the world’s largest dedicated UX/UI design program with an unparalleled curriculum, over 500 graduates, and a staff of industry experts, all within a beautifully-designed WeWork office.

 Designation has gone through many iterations as the tech and design industries change, and throughout it all, our vision has remained the same: to be the career-defining experience for design education.